-In August 2021, we established our German subsidiary, PLOS GmbH, in Berlin and in January 2022 we established a Representative Office in Singapore with the intention of becoming a permanent agency at a future date.
-Each of these entities will play a critical role in fulfilling our goal of expanding our global footprint in locally responsible ways to get closer to research communities.
+In August 2021, we established our German subsidiary, PLOS GmbH, in Berlin and in January 2022 we established our Singapore subsidiary, PLOS Pte.
+Ltd. Each of these entities will play a critical role in fulfilling our goal of expanding our global footprint in locally responsible ways to get closer to research communities.
 In order for PLOS to have a meaningful impact, we need our publications to represent the broadest range of researcher voices, globally.
 This way, we ensure the co-creation of paths to Open Science that work for diverse communities and do not simply extend legacy power structures.
 The purpose of PLOS GmbH is to ensure the representation of the interests and values of European research communities in PLOS publications and to co-create pathways to Open Science.
 Our presence in Singapore will ensure the same representation and partnership with research communities across Asia, enabling progress towards an equitable Open Science future.